renal128/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

 To apply distortion correction to an image I use `undistort(img, state)` function that serves as a wrapper for `cv2.undistort(...)`. `state` here is an instance of `State` class that I created to store various values that are useful for the pipeline.
+Here's an example of a distortion-corrected image (top image - original, bottom - corrected)
 ![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.